chriskrycho/v4.chriskrycho.com/2018/continuing-to-reflect-on-my-internet-presence.txt

 You might find that an odd commitment; here’s an aside on why.

 Our [family blog](https://krycho.com) is a Ghost install, and the previous iteration of this site ran on WordPress.
 Ghost is *fine*, and for many setups it’s actually really good.
 For my fairly complex set of publishing requirements, it unfortunately doesn’t really do the trick.
-Some of those requirements—like integration with citation-management tooling, are *currently* less pressing, but I don’t count on that being the case in the long term.
+Some of those requirements (like integration with citation-management tooling) are *currently* less pressing, but I don’t count on that being the case in the long term.

 That said, one possible alternative here is simply to cross that bridge if or when I come to it and lean on the somewhat simpler tools that *do* meet my needs for today.
 If I did that, it would certainly be with Ghost, because WordPress feels to me the same way Windows feels to me: technically very competent, but impossibly frustrating to use.
 (That’s not insulting either of the two; it’s a statement of my very—overly, perhaps!—specific aesthetic tastes and my corresponding—admittedly irrational!—response to the experience of using Windows or WordPress.
 Maybe it’s just the ‘W’s that start the names?)